 After all, we have to rely on each other, the travel community, to discover travel experiences that are truly unforgettable.

 Do you use Airbnb on your travels?
 Any tips on how to find the perfect place to stay?

 I wrote this post in collaboration with Airbnb India.
-If you haven’t used Airbnb before, sign up with my referral link to get 18$ off your first stay, and use it to find local experiences the world over.
+If you haven’t used Airbnb before, sign up with my referral link to get upto 40$ off your first stay and experience, and use it for local immersion the world over.